Trainings in Person-Centered, Trauma-Informed Care

 Demographics Reviewed: Holocaust survivors, older adults with a history of trauma

-Approaches to Outreach: Connecting with Previously Unserved Holocaust Survivors
+Approaches to Outreach: Connecting with Previously Undserved Holocaust Survivors

-Description: Created by Selfhelp Community Services' Holocaust Survivor Program, this training provides social service providers with ways to reach Holocaust survivors who are unserved and who may not self-identify as a survivor because of their persecution history.
+Created by Selfhelp Community Services' Holocaust Survivor Program, this training provides social service providers with ways to reach Holocaust survivors who are underserved and who may not self-identify as a survivor because of their persecution history.

 Demographics Reviewed: Holocaust survivors, underserved older adults with a history of trauma

-Description: This training program by the Gulf Coast Jewish Family and Community Services, Inc. was developed to give caregivers of Holocaust survivors an essential understanding of trauma, the unique effects of Holocaust-originated trauma on the aging process, and guidance on identifying triggers to avoid.
-The aim of this training is to infuse PCTI principles into caregivers’ practice, enhanced emotional well-being of survivors, and increased trust between the survivor and caregiver.
+This training program by the Gulf Coast Jewish Family and Community Services, Inc. was developed to give caregivers of Holocaust survivors an essential understanding of trauma, the unique effects of Holocaust-originated trauma on the aging process, and guidance on identifying triggers to avoid.
+The aim of this training is to infuse PCTI principles into caregivers’ practices, enhance emotional well-being of survivors, and increase trust between the survivor and caregiver.

 Training Audience: Home health aides, anyone who interacts with Holocaust survivors